maciagsz/Huffman-algorithm-file-compressor/README.md

 # Huffman algorithm file compressor

 ## 1. Task analysis
-Main goal of the project was to write a program for file compression using Huffmann algorithm.
+Main goal of the project was to write a program for file compression using Huffman algorithm.
 When launched in compression mode, the program will create an encrypted binary file and a character dictionary.
 When the program is launched in decompression mode, the input binary file will be decoded using the dictionary file and saved to its original form.